-As at December As at December 31,
+As at December 3 As at December 31,

-in % 2022 2021
+In % 2023 2022

-Debt securities 22 21
+Debt securities 58 22

-Real estate 7 6
+Real estate 6 7

-Equity securities 48 48
+Equity securities 15 48

+Insurance contracts 21 23

 Debt securities are primarily composed of listed government bonds (inflation linked and fixed interest), at least rated BBB, and invested in Europe, the United States of America and emerging countries.
 Real estate is primarily invested (listed and unlisted) in Europe and the United States of America.
 Equity securities are mainly listed and invested in Europe, the United States of America and emerging countries.
+Insurance contract relates to insured annuity policies at an insurance company in the United Kingdom regarding the KLM UK pension plan.